- + Wisdom Teeth Removal

 Feel completely natural- As the implant integrates with the bone completely, patients can’t tell they ever lost their tooth and feel as if the implant is one of their own natural teeth.

 Look totally natural – The implants not only feel but look entirely natural in the mouth.
-The superior esthetic results to just crowns and bridges alone are what make dental implants the best and most esthetic option for replacing lost teeth.
+The superior esthetic results to just crowns and bridges alone are what make dental implants the best and most aesthetic option for replacing lost teeth.

 They keep adjacent teeth safe – Implants require adequate jaw bone for their placement, hence there is no need to cut and shape the adjacent teeth as with bridges.

-Efficiently restore natural feel, esthetics and function – Patients who have had dental implants placed can smile freely, feel comfortable and chew as well as they could before they lost their tooth.
+Efficiently restore natural feel, esthetics, and function – Patients who have had dental implants placed can smile freely, feel comfortable and chew as well as they could before they lost their tooth.